GabrielJarufe/yarufzap/README.md

-# yarufzap
+# YarufChat
 Your message app!
-Chat with your friends using YarufZap
+Chat with your friends using YarufChat